SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 ![Delete a Calendar Entry](images/Delete_Calendar_Entry.png)

 To delete a calendar entry, simply click on the entry to bring up an information dialog.
-Click on the "Delete" button and, after a confirmation message, the calendar entry and correponding Salesforce record will be removed.
+Click on the "Delete" button and, after a confirmation message, the calendar entry and corresponding Salesforce record will be removed.

 ## Internationalization